drinkbird/drinkbird.github.io/_posts/blog/2018-08-18-10-indicators-that-your-tech-culture-is-broken-devops.md

 > Architects who don’t code are not architects; they are something else… -- Robert C. Martin

-If you recognize any of these red flags at your workplace, I strongly suggest that you read [The DevOps Handbook](http://geni.us/devops) cover to cover.
+If you recognize any of these red flags at your workplace, I strongly suggest that you read {% include link.html title="The DevOps Handbook" url="http://geni.us/devops" %} cover to cover.
 If you enjoy it, tell your team too!

-In case you are hungry for more (and I guarantee that you will), I highly recommend that you read [The Phoenix Project](http://geni.us/thephoenix) next.
+In case you are hungry for more (and I guarantee that you will), I highly recommend that you read {% include link.html title="The Phoenix Project" url="http://geni.us/thephoenix" %} next.

 ## Closing thoughts